 Whether your camper is a one-week camper, or a one-month camper you can communicate with ease.
 Located just at the end of camps' road there is a post office, where all our camps incoming mail is sorted.
 You can send everything from a post card to a care package via mail to keep in touch with your child.
 Many families choose to drop off their campers' mail for the session on the first day and we pass it along on the day you've identified on the envelope.
-We also give you the option to email your children at your convenience with an easy link through our website.
+We also give you the option to email your children at your convenience by sending an email to email@example.com with their name in the subject line.
 With either one of these two options, we ensure that your child will receive any mail that comes our way within a 24-hour period of time.

 How do our campers communicate with us?

 On your camp application you can choose a writing kit, which includes pens, stamps, postcards, and other essentials or you can bring your own writing supplies to keep in contact with home.
 Each and every day the campers cool down during what is called "rest hour".
 Rest hour is an hour of the day right after lunch that is specifically slotted in to the busy day for campers to relax.
 During this time, campers play cards, read, and it is the perfect time for a camper to write a letter to home.
 After they have written the letter they have the choice of either giving it to their counselor to drop of in the Towne Hall mailbox, or doing it themselves.
 Campers don't bring cell phones and can't use our phones to call home when they're at camp.

 Does Camp Couchiching have a parents day?
 Can parents visit?